hmrc/http-verbs/README.md

 It encapsulates some common concerns for calling other HTTP services on the HMRC Tax Platform, including:

-* Logging
-* Header Carrier
 * Http Transport
 * Core Http function interfaces
-* executing hooks
-* mapping errors
-* Auditing
 * Logging
 * Propagation of common headers
+* Executing hooks, for example Auditing
+* Request & Response de-serializations
 * Response handling, converting failure status codes into a consistent set of exceptions - allows failures to be automatically propagated to the caller
-* Request & Response de-serializations

 ## Migration